SebastianTroy/CppEasySerDes/README.md

 nlohmann::json serialised = esd::Serialise(originalSharedInstance);
 // This DOES NOT point to the same instance as originalSharedInstance std::shared_ptr<ParentType> deserialisedSharedInstance = esd::PolymorphicClassHelper<GrandChildType, int>::DeserialisePolymorphic(serialised);
-// This DOES NOT point to the same instance as deserialisedSharedInstance (the shared_ptr tracking is done inside the `JsonSerialiser<std::shared_ptr<...>>` specialisation) std::shared_ptr<ParentType> anotherSharedInstance = esd::PolymorphicClassHelper<GrandChildType, int>::DeserialisePolymorphic(serialised);
+// This DOES NOT point to the same instance as deserialisedSharedInstance (the shared_ptr tracking is done inside the `Serialiser<std::shared_ptr<...>>` specialisation) std::shared_ptr<ParentType> anotherSharedInstance = esd::PolymorphicClassHelper<GrandChildType, int>::DeserialisePolymorphic(serialised);
 ````